-- (a) the second matter complained of was published by the First Respondent by uploading to and/or causing the uploading to, and thereby making the publication available and/or causing the publication to be made available for download to a large number of users in each State and Territory of Australia of the Age Website: - (b) the publication was made available for download on and from 8 June 2018 at the address https://www.theage.com.au/politics/federal/abdul-s-brother-went-out-to-buy-flour-he-never-came-home-20180607-p4zk38.html; - (c) The second matter complained of was in fact downloaded and read in each State and Territory of Australia. - (d) The Second and Third Respondents were the authors of the second matter complained of; - (e) Further particulars of publication of the second matter complained of will be supplied following discovery and interrogatories - 7 The second matter complained of, in its natural and ordinary meaning, was defamatory of the Applicant.
+- (a) The second matter complained of was published by the First, Second and Third Respondents in the Sunday Canberra Times newspaper in the Australian Capital Territory and in the other States and Territories of Australia. - (b) The Second and Third Respondents were the authors of the second matter complained of. - (c) Further particulars of publication of the second matter complained of will be supplied following discovery and interrogatories. - 7 The second matter complained of, in its natural and ordinary meaning, was defamatory of the Applicant.